greenboxal/doggohub/doc/user/project/labels.md

 It's possible to populate the labels for your project from a set of predefined labels.

-### Generate GitLab's predefined label set
+### Generate DoggoHub's predefined label set

 ![Generate new labels](img/labels_generate.png)

-Click the link to 'Generate a default set of labels' and GitLab will generate a set of predefined labels for you.
+Click the link to 'Generate a default set of labels' and DoggoHub will generate a set of predefined labels for you.
 There are 8 default generated labels in total and you can see them in the screenshot below.